 A major transport and logistics center.

-Area logistics are also significant: UPS operates a major sorting and distribution center at the Louisville International Airport (SDF), giving local companies the ability to deliver overnight packages as late as midnight and still receive next-day service.
+Area logistics are also significant: UPS operates its all-points international air express hub and distribution center (Worldport) at the Louisville International Airport (SDF), giving local companies the ability to deliver overnight packages as late as midnight and still receive next-day service.
 Aviation services are also available at the Clark Regional Airport in Clark County and Bowman Field in Louisville.
 The Ohio River is a major freight mover, and the Port of Indiana-Jeffersonville provides full port and stevedoring facilities.
 The port is also home to many industrial businesses which take advantage of this excellent transport and logistics facility.

 - American Airlines / American Eagle